harleydica/taufikcrisnawan/README.md

 ## Commiting

 This repo uses conventional commit, when commiting, please do `yarn commit` instead of `git commit -m`.
 There you will find each context to your current changes.

+## Big Thanks

+Muhammad Ichsan who has helped me guide the creation of my personal website.

+And also Rizki M Citra who has provided this personal website template, so I can use it